SamRezDev/SamRezDev/README.md

 I'm a Software Engineer  looking for opportunities ! i have 2+ years of experience working as a front end dev, i'm most proficient in ReactJS, VueJS, Typescript

-I also do gamedev! using Unity / C#
+I also do gamedev! using Unity / C# as well as Automation and AI Agents

 <!--